Lupus and Thrombocytopenia

 Other medical conditions that can be associated with lupus and cause low platelet counts are:

-• Thrombic microangiopathy (TMA) – a rare, but serious condition of low red blood cell and platelet counts that can damage many organs (especially in the kidneys) and is due to microscopic blood clots in the capillaries.
+- Thrombic microangiopathy (TMA) – a rare, but serious condition of low red blood cell and platelet counts that can damage many organs (especially in the kidneys) and is caused by microscopic blood clots in the capillaries.

 How significant is thrombocytopenia for those living with lupus?